-7.6.
+4.7.6.
 Under special circumstances, the smaller quota maybe taken: this decision shall be announced by the President of the Jury after consulting the organizer, in the technical meeting prior to the competition.

-8.1.
-Successful Attempt on a Route: A competitor shall be deemed to have successfully completed an attempt on a route if he reaches the top point with 2 ice axes b) Exceeds the permitted time for the route;
+4.8.1.
+Successful Attempt on a Route: A competitor shall be deemed to have successfully completed an attempt on a route if he reaches the top point with 2 ice axes a) Falls;

-8.2.
-Unsuccessful Attempt on a Route: A competitor shall be deemed to have unsuccessfully completed an attempt in a route if he/she:a) Falls:
+4.8.2.
+Unsuccessful Attempt on a Route: A competitor shall be deemed to have unsuccessfully completed an attempt in a route if he/she: